jfallmann/MONSDA/README.md

 The next part defines the samples to run the analysis on, just add a list of sample names as innermost value to the *SAMPLES* key for each condition.
 In case of single-end sequencing make sure to include the _r1 _r2 tag, in case of paired end skip those as the pipeline will look for _r1 and _r2 tags to find read pairs.
 *Make sure the naming of you samples follows this _r1 _r2 convention when running paired-end analysis!*
-The *SEQUENCING* key allows you to define *single* or *paired* as values to enable analysis of a mix of single/paired end sequences at once, defined by condition/setting.
+The *SEQUENCING* key allows you to define *unpaired* or *paired* as values to enable analysis of a mix of single/paired end sequences at once, defined by condition/setting.
 You can also specify strandedness of the protocol used, if unstranded leave empty, else add strandedness according to http://rseqc.sourceforge.net/#infer-experiment-py as comma separated value (rf Assumes a stranded library fr-firststrand [1+-,1-+,2++,2--], fr Assumes a stranded library fr-secondstrand [1++,1--,2+-,2-+])

 ```